vmware-archive/aci-templates/wordpress/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

+## Solution overview

-This template creates a container group with a WordPress website and a MySQL database on a Container Instance.
-The WordPress site and MySQL database are persistently stored on an Azure Storage File Share.
+This template creates a container group with a WordPress website and a MySQL database on an Azure Container Instance.
+The WordPress website and MySQL database are persistently stored on Azure File Storage.

 `Tags: Azure Container Instance, Bitnami WordPress`

-## Solution overview and deployed resources
+## Deployed resources

-The following resources are deployed as part of the solution
+The following resources are deployed as part of the solution:

 + **Azure Container Instance**: Azure Container Instance to host the WordPress site and the MySQL database.
-+ **Azure Container Instance**: A [run-once](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-restart-policy#container-restart-policy) Azure Container Instance, where the az-cli is executed to create the file shares.
++ **Azure Container Instance**: A [run-once](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-restart-policy#container-restart-policy) Azure Container Instance, where the `az-cli` is executed to create the file shares.
-+ **Storage Account**: Storage account for the file shares to store the WordPress site content and MySQL database.
++ **Storage Account**: A storage account for the Azure File shares to store the WordPress website content and MySQL database.
-+ **File share**: Azure File shares to store WordPress site content and the MySQL database.
++ **File share**: Azure File shares to store the WordPress website content and the MySQL database.

 ## Deployment steps

+### Create a resource group and deployment

 ```bash
 az group create --name MyResourceGroup --location eastus
 az group deployment create -g MyResourceGroup --template-file azuredeploy.json
 ```

-#### Parameters:
+### Set deployment parameters

+The available parameters are:

 + **storageAccountType**: Storage Account Type
 + **storageAccountName**: Storage Account Name